 The main floor was also extended out the back, past the basement wall, to extend the kitchen and add a living room.
 In the front, the dining room and office were bumped out, creating a very open and flexible floorplan where the entire family could hang out together.
 A large walk-in coat closet keeps the front area tidy, and a bold powder room sits at the end of a window-lit hall.
 House extends over the back deck to create a covered space with built-in ceiling heaters.
 The large 12’ sliding French doors off the living room create an indoor-outdoor feel.

-The basement ceiling was raised to create a more open-light-filled basement with a guest room, bathroom, rec room, kids study area and extra storage.
+The upstairs features a primary suite, two children’s bedrooms, a full bathroom, and a laundry room.
+A decorative tray ceiling in the bedroom adds a touch of personality while the covered deck boasts a water view that can be enjoyed year-round.
+The primary bath has a double vanity, a large spa-like walk-in shower with a custom niche for products and a makeup area with its own wallpaper.
+The basement ceiling was raised to create a more open-light-filled basement with a guest room, bathroom, rec room, kids' study area and extra storage.
 There are a lot of fun opportunities within this family home that are great for children.
-There is a secret connector tunnel in between the two kid’s bedrooms, a crawl area under the basement stairs to fill with pillows that is great for reading, and a secret room with window-like access that utilizes the space under the front deck is ideal for a playroom that also keeps toys tucked away.
+There is a secret connector tunnel between the two kids’ bedrooms, a crawl space under the basement stairs that is great for reading, and a secret room with window-like access that utilizes the area under the front deck is ideal for a playroom that also keeps toys tucked away.

 The exterior was pushed and pulled for both extra space and exterior interest.
-There are moments in the siding where the details change to break up the otherwise large rectangular space and add visual interest.
+There are moments in the siding where the details change to break up the otherwise large rectangular area and add visual interest.
 A standalone garage was added in the back.